Cusco is the archeological and tourism hub of Peru.

 Because of its popularity, this is often where you will end up or prioritize on your visit to Peru.
-If you are interested in Nature, you will also be drawn to the Amazon Rainforest, which covers almost half of the South American continent and is the world’s largest container of wildlife.
+If you are interested in Nature, you will also be drawn to the Amazon Rainforest.
+This vast forest covers almost half of the South American continent.
+And it’s also the world’s largest container of wildlife.

-We will go over some of the best options for these fascinating areas to make the most of your Amazon Rainforest visit.
+Here are some of the top choices to make the most of your Amazon Rainforest visit from Cusco.

 Visiting the Amazon of Puerto Maldonado from Cusco

 Puerto Maldonado is a very popular Amazon destination for visitors from Cusco.

 It’s located just a short flight down the Andes.
 And it’s the closest section of lowland Amazon to Cusco.